 (3) Form 6 shall consist of an original, a duplicate and a triplicate as appearing in the Schedule.

-(4) Form 7 may be printed on the reverse of the triplicate of Form 6.
+(4) The form referred to in section 30(2)(b) of the Act may be printed on the reverse of the triplicate of Form 6.

-Table